corda/corda/docs/source/azure-vm.rst

 You will be able to view the basic web interface identifying the different banks.

-Now lets take a look at a transaction between Bank A and B which is not visible to Bank C. This illustrates the restricted data sharing feature of Corda, i.e. data is shared on a need-to-know basis.
+Now let's take a look at a transaction between Bank A and B which is not visible to Bank C. This illustrates the restricted data sharing feature of Corda, i.e. data is shared on a need-to-know basis.
 Nodes provide the dependency graph of a transaction they are sending to another node on demand, but there is no global broadcast of all transactions.

 1. In the browser tab for Bank A (the top right hand corner shows which bank you are administering) click 'Create New Trade' from the top navigation bar
 2. Select to trade with Bank B